gomezb636/351project1/README.md

 4. "Message Received" will display
 5. recvfile will be generated and will contain the message "Hello world".

-We have included the recvfile generateed when we ran it; when running you can delete the recvfile and executable files and do steps written above to verify that it works properly.
+We have included the recvfile generated when we ran it; when testing our code, you can delete the recvfile and executable files and do steps written above to verify that it works properly.